DistributedSystemsProject/LockerDevice/README.md

 - A4 // PIN bluetooth reception
 - A5 // PIN bluetooth transmission

-Run the code on your device
+Run the code on your device.

-When the operation is successfull, the code prints the string:
+When the operation is successful, the code prints on the Serial Monitor, the following string:
-"OP DONE!"
-(You can use this software to authorize any operation (open/lock a locker, turn on/off the light...)

-It is safe to regenerate the key, before using it
+"Operation DONE"

 # Other Software
 Mobile App (React Native iOS/Android): https://github.com/DistributedSystemsProject/MobileApp